edgarsegundo/ueli-tauri/README.md

 4. Where did I last leave off?

+-  I stopped here, see below.
+I'm trying to group all files related to a plugin in the folder plugin (refactoring)

+import { WebSearchOptions, defaultWebSearchOptions } from "./websearch-options"; // * here

 - I will refactor `loadComponentStyles` to delete and insert all other component's scripts in a better way (I need to think if this approach is efficient)